-If left untreated, SIADH may lead to a severe, life-threatening hyponatremia with or without clinically apparent overhydration.
+If left untreated, SIADH may lead to a severe, lifethreatening hyponatremia with or without clinically apparent overhydration.
 Acute complications of SIADH include cerebral edema and epileptic convulsions.
-SIADH therapy clearly depends on the specific etiology.
+SIADH therapy clearly depends on the specific etiology and the severity of symptoms.